sufigod/Undergraduate-Major-Prospects/README.md

-    2. What 5 majors have the lowest starting salaries?
+3. What 5 majors have the largest differences in starting salaries and mid career salaries?

     1.Start in the degrees-that-pay-well tab